Subtixx/bt_veh_bat_mon/README.md

 I did not want any unknown apk on my phone and decided to make my own app for it.
 Since I have no idea about android app development I decided to use flutter.
 All Technical details I think are correct are below.

+# This repository

+The code looks really messy.
+I apologize but again I have no idea what I'm doing 🙈

 # Technical details

 It's a BLE (Bluetooth Low Energy Device) has the MAC `00:00:00:D1:0A:84` and name `Battery Asst`.